jackdewinter/pymarkdown/readme.md

 - determine which errors to print and which to log

+## Bugs - General

+- need to add line/column

 ## Bugs - SetExt

-- change "header" to "heading" to be consistent
+- is SetextHeadingEndMarkdownToken needed?
+- MD041 requires metadatqa

 ## Bugs - Tabs